liderman/leveldb-cli/README.md

 ### export
 > export `KEY` `FILENAME`

-Write value by key to .jpg file with specified filename.
+Write value by key to file with specified filename or path.
  * `KEY` - The key
  * `FILENAME` - File name of the output file